ycryptx/Hazook-Fast-Zk-Rollup/README.md

 # Fask ZK-Rollup on Mina

-This project demonstrates a fast zk-rollup built on Mina that uses can handle large amounts of transaction by parallelizing the computation of constructing a recursive ZK state proof.
+This project demonstrates a fast zk-rollup built on Mina that can handle large amounts of transaction by parallelizing the computation of constructing a recursive ZK state proof.
 This is an important proof point for the ability for Mina and any L2s on Mina to be able to handle high throughput, as well as a core component for any high throughput zkApp.

 ## Components